NC FBLA Central Region

 #4 – Job Shadowing

 Much like a job fair, members can job shadow at local businesses in your area!
-This is a great way for members to find out what exactly goes in in a particular work force, and allows for members to connect with individual members of businesses!
+This is a great way for members to find out what exactly goes in in a particular career field and allows for members to connect with individual members of businesses!

 #5 – Fundraisers